btschwertfeger/kraken-infinity-grid/doc/configuration.rst

 PostgreSQL
 ----------

-When using the algorithm as proposed in :ref:`Getting started
+When using the algorithm as proposed in :ref:`Getting Started
 <getting-started-docker-compose-section>` via the provided Docker Compose file,
 the PostgreSQL database is automatically configured.